jrcarver/together_we_plan/README.md

 Install python
 Navigate into backend folder and create venv: py -m venv env
 Navigate back into together_we_plan base folder and activate venv: .\backend\env\Scripts\activate
-Run after activating venv: pip install flask python-dotenv Flask-SQLAlchemy Flask-CORS datetime psycopg2 Need a .flaskenv file in the backend folder with these things, make sure to specify your database username and password:
+Run after activating venv: pip install flask python-dotenv Flask-SQLAlchemy Flask-CORS datetime psycopg2 requests Need a .flaskenv file in the backend folder with these things, make sure to specify your database username and password:

 FLASK_APP=base.py